stevedepp/yolo4asl/README.md

 #

-> Possibly what we could do is replace
+> Possibly one thing we could do is replace
 this low fuel plane
 and cold wintry days hovering over wolves
 with drones and a model